zinovyev/yiiestbook/README.md

 yiiestbook
 ==========

-*A simple example of a guestbook powered by Yii2: it contains only a page with a form and a page with a list of messages.*
+*A simple example of a guestbook powered by Yii2.
+It contains only two pages: a page with submission form and a messages list page.*

 ## Requirements
 * Virtualbox